Causes and Consequences of World War I

 #1 Organic Weakness - Unprecedented Imperialism

-Many historians refer to the 19th Century as the golden age of European imperialism - an age during which Europeans owned or controlled most of Africa and Asia and all or part of every other continent.
+As we have already learned, many historians refer to the 19th Century as the golden age of European imperialism - an age during which Europeans owned or controlled most of Africa and Asia and all or part of every other continent.
 Wealth and power was defined by one’s colonial possessions and each country's prosperity hinged on its ability to maintain and expand its colonial empire.
-As the maps below indicate - European colonization in 1800 and 1900 - the quest for empire drove the foreign policies of most European nations during the 19th Century.
+As the map below indicates - European colonization in 1900 - the quest for empire drove the foreign policies of most European nations during the 19th Century.

 This scramble for empire created competition among various imperial empires.
 By 1900: